oqolarte/oblong/content/project/site.md

 The making of this site is itself a personal project.
 Here in this oversized Colophon I will discuss how and, most importantly, why this all was conceived.

+The status is likely to stay on-going;
+this site is always under construction.

 ## Digital Garden

 If you've been looking around for personal websites like I have, "digital garden" is a phrase that gets used often.